addenial/smugglebus/README.md

 		• Hacked spoolsv.exe is uploaded
 		• Reverse shell binary start.exe is uploaded
 	2. System reboots, hacked spoolsv.exe executes
-		• Configured to execute a web hosted PowerShell code that create two scheduled tasks
+		• Configured to execute a web hosted PowerShell code (or stageless embedded) that create two scheduled tasks
 	3. New Scheduled Task is created (payload)
 		• Executes start.exe as SYSTEM
 	4. 2nd task is created (clean-up)